Home Home

 Here are some examples of the arsenal markings stamped in the tang.
 The stamp shown on the left photo was placed on the spine area.
 The stamp shown on the right photo was placed at the base of the tang.

-As discussed earlier, there are times when the sword has engraved and painted signatures.
+As discussed earlier, there are times when the sword has engraved and painted markings.
+These are usually either production markings from the factory or arsenal markings.
 The following is an example of such case.

 ADDITIONAL CHARACTERS IN THE SIGNATURE